 The winter months bring storms, freezing temperatures, and even seasonal flooding in many regions.
 Depending on where you live, you could face more serious weather conditions or natural disasters.
 If you're not careful, your family could be caught unprepared in such an emergency.

-But there are steps you can take to prepare your family for an emergency scenario like this.
+But there are steps you can take to prepare your family for an emergency scenario.
 If you don’t yet have a disaster preparedness or disaster recovery plan, you should put it at the top of your to do list.
 Don’t know where to start?
 That’s okay!
-We’ve got you covered with a introductory guide to the three most important first steps to take towards preparing your family for a potential disaster.
+We’ve got you covered with an introductory guide to the three most important first steps to take towards preparing your family for a potential disaster.

 Step One: Prepare Your Emergency Disaster Kit

 This kit should be full of everything you’d need to survive for 2-3 days in the case of a disaster.
 Keep these supplies in a duffel or backpack and store it somewhere easily accessible, preferably near your front door.
 An ideal location would be the coat closet in your foyer; keeping your emergency kit upstairs or hidden in piles of storage will make it difficult to access in times of crisis.

 When planning the items to keep in your emergency kit, there are some basic items that every family should have, such as:

 - Water (it’s recommended to have one gallon of water per person, per day, for drinking and sanitation)